bijaymunda181/Linux-prep/linux-questions.md

 So, instead of renaming the file, it makes a copy and then clears the original.

 ## 🔥 Question 7: What does the compress option do in logrotate?
+compress compresses the rotated log file (usually into .gz) to save disk space.

+## 🔥 Question 8: What is the difference between create and copytruncate?
+1. create

+- After rotating the old log file (by renaming it), logrotate creates a new empty log file with the same name.

+- The application starts writing into the new file.

+- Usually used when the application can handle file rotation (reopens log file automatically).

+2. copytruncate

+- Logrotate copies the log contents to a new rotated file and then truncates (empties) the original file.

+- Used when the application keeps the log file open and cannot be restarted/reloaded.

+So your answer was on the right track ✅